bh1428/python_templates/README.md

 - `pyproject.toml` contains a list of prerequisites (`project.dependencies` and/or `project.optional-dependencies`).
 - `pyproject.toml` fixes the Python version to a patch release (e.g. 3.13.1).
 - `uv venv` creates a virtual environment (comparable to `python -m venv`).
 - `uv pip compile` is used to pin package versions in `requirements.txt` and/or `dev-requirements.txt` (comparable to `pip-compile`).
+This also means you can still do a `pip install -r requirements.txt`.
 - `uv pip sync` keeps the virtual environment in sync with the pinned versions either in `requirements.txt` or `dev-requirements.txt` (comparable to `pip-sync`).

-Note: things like `.python-version` or `uv.lock` are not used.
-If you have a previously created `requirements.txt` you can still do a `pip install -r requirements.txt`.
+Note: in general things like `.python-version` or `uv.lock` are not used.
+In most cases the Python version is pinned via `requires-python` in the `pyproject.toml`.
+The exception here is the *windows_package* template.
+It does not make much sense to pin a package to a specific Python version, so here a `.python-version` is used (but still no `uv.lock`).

 ## make